apache/flink-cdc/docs/content/docs/connectors/flink-sources/mysql-cdc.md

 </div>

 ## Metrics
-The mysql-cdc connector offers three additional metrics for each type of data change records.
+The mysql-cdc connector offers six additional metrics for each type of data change record.
+- `numRecordsOutByDataChangeRecordInsert`: The number of `INSERT` data change records.
+- `numRecordsOutByDataChangeRecordUpdate`: The number of `UPDATE` data change records.
+- `numRecordsOutByDataChangeRecordDelete`: The number of `DELETE` data change records.
-- `numRecordsOutByDataChangeRecordInsert`: The number of data change records of INSERT.
+- `numRecordsOutByRateDataChangeRecordInsert`: The number of `INSERT` data change records per second.
-- `numRecordsOutByDataChangeRecordUpdate`: The number of data change records of UPDATE.
+- `numRecordsOutByRateDataChangeRecordUpdate`: The number of `UPDATE` data change records per second.
-- `numRecordsOutByDataChangeRecordDelete`: The number of data change records of DELETE.
+- `numRecordsOutByRateDataChangeRecordDelete`: The number of `DELETE` data change records per second.

 {{< top >}}